 Kamikaze hit of 4 May 1945

-1) 4 May 1945: Struck by a Zero carrying one 250 kg bomb which caused a 2 foot square hole and a 24 x 20 foot depression in the armored flight deck.
-Some structural damage was inflicted with splinters entering many of the compartments in the island and three fragments penetrated the hanger deck with one going through a center boiler and into the double bottom, severing steam pipes and piercing A6 oil fuel tank.
+1) 4 May 1945: Struck by a Mitsubishi A6M Zero "Zeke" carrying one 250 kg bomb which created a 2 foot square hole and a 24 x 20 foot depression in the armored flight deck.
+Some structural damage was inflicted with splinters entering many of the compartments in the island and three fragments penetrating the hanger deck with one going through the center boiler room and into the double bottom, severing steam pipes and piercing A6 oil fuel tank.
 Speed was reduced to 18 knots for a time and all radars except the Type 277 were out of action for five hours.
 This attack killed eight men, wounded 51 and destroyed eleven aircraft.* The hole in the flight deck was temporarily patched with wood and concrete with thin steel plates tack welded on top.
 Was able to operate aircraft by the next morning.

-2) 9 May 1945: Kamikaze strike into the after deck park killed one and wounded eight.
+2) 9 May 1945: Struck by a kamikaze into the after deck park which killed one and wounded eight.
 Deck depressed 4.5 inches with a supporting beam distorted by 3 inches.
 Six Corsairs and one Avenger were destroyed on deck, and a blown out rivet allowed burning fuel to penetrate into the hanger, which together with the sprinkler system damaged a further eight Corsairs and three Avengers.
 Able to launch and land aircraft 50 minutes later but only had four Avengers and eleven Corsairs left serviceable at this time.*

-6 April 1945: A Judy (D4Y3) kamikaze struck a glancing blow to the island with the only apparent damage being a hole in the Type 272 radome forward of the bridge.
-However, after the plane skidded into the sea, its bomb exploded underwater close alongside.
+6 April 1945: A Yokosuka D4Y3 Suisei "Judy" kamikaze struck a glancing blow to the island with the only apparent damage being a hole in the Type 272 radome forward of the bridge.
+However, after the plane crashed into the sea, its bomb exploded underwater close alongside.
 This inflicted severe structural damage, with the outer hull opened up and some of the frames cracked.
 The damage did not interrupt flight operations, but speed was limited to 19 knots.
 Sent home and arrived at Rosyth on 27 June 1945 for what was intended to be a four month repair and refit, but the end of the war slowed work and changed plans.
 She recommissioned in June 1946 as a trials and training carrier, replacing HMS Pretoria Castle.

-1 April 1945: Struck by a Zero carrying one 250 kg bomb on the starboard side of island at the junction with the flight deck.
+1 April 1945: Struck by a Mitsubishi A6M Zero "Zeke" carrying one 250 kg bomb on the starboard side of island at the junction with the flight deck.
 Deck indented over 15 square feet by up to 3 inches but not penetrated.
-Much superficial damage inflicted by splinters and an intense fire started, but the fire was quickly brought under control and extinquished.
+Much superficial damage inflicted by splinters and an intense fire started, but the fire was quickly brought under control and extinguished.
 Eight killed and sixteen wounded.
 Able to land Seafires about forty minutes after attack.* Repaired between 2 April and 1 May.

-4 May 1945: A Zero Kamikaze belly-landed next to the island but broke up and went over the side.
-Destroyed the radar arrays of the port midships directors but inflicted no serious damage to the ship.
+4 May 1945: A Mitsubishi A6M Zero "Zeke" Kamikaze belly-landed next to the island but broke up and went over the side.
+Destroyed the Type 282 radar aerials of the port midships AA directors but inflicted no serious damage to the ship.
 A bomb attached to the kamikaze exploded after the plane went into the water but this also inflicted no damage.